jachiang/LibbitcoinDocumentation/04_Addresses&Wallets.md

 //Base58 encode byte sequence -> Bitcoin Address std::cout << encode_base58(prefix_pubkey_checksum);
 ```
-Note: Libbitcoin wallet types `ec_private` & `ec_public` feature methods which directly produce Bitcoin addresses and will be documented in the next section.
+In the next section we will cover Libbitcoin wallet types `ec_private` & `ec_public` feature methods which directly format Bitcoin addresses from secrets and public key points.

 ## A Basic Bitcoin Wallet
 Now that we have created a public Bitcoin address from a private key secret, let us consider how a private key can be universally imported & exported from a wallet, independent of implementation, whilst maintaining the ability to derive the publicly shared Bitcoin address.